byzantime/90sleep/README.md

-# Sleep Calculator
+# 90sleep

-A beautiful, minimalist sleep cycle calculator inspired by the original [sleepyti.me](https://sleepyti.me).
+A beautiful, minimalist sleep cycle calculator inspired by the original sleepyti.me.
 Calculate optimal bedtime and wake times based on 90-minute sleep cycles.

 ## Features